RHS Growing Guides

 Sowing indoors

-You can sow kale indoors in mid-spring, to get an early start.
-Fill a modular tray with multi-purpose compost, water well, then make a 1cm deep hole in each module.
-Sow two seeds in each, then cover with compost.
-If both germinate, remove the weaker seedling.
+It’s best to sow in a modular tray, to keep root disturbance to a minimum when transplanting outdoors in late spring/early summer.
+Fill the modules with peat-free multi-purpose compost, water well, then make a 1cm (½in) deep hole in each one.
+Sow two seeds in each hole, then cover with compost.
+If both germinate, remove the weaker seedling, then keep in bright light and water regularly.
+For more sowing tips, see our guides below.

 Sowing outdoors